 The Metric Browser gives you a metrics-oriented view of the monitored environment for the time period selected in the time range menu.

 In the Metric Browser, you can see metrics by nodes, business transactions, the overall application, and more.
 You can also compare two or more metrics and view metrics relative to a baseline.
-In general, the Metric Browser is the tool you use when you want drill into and analyze the details for a specific metric.
+In general, the Metric Browser is the tool you use when you want to drill into and analyze the details for a specific metric.

 The following steps show how to use the Metric Browser: